sodascience/metasyn/docs/source/usage/generating_metaframes.rst

         When generating a MetaFrame, ``metasyn`` will automatically analyze the columns of the input DataFrame to detect ones that contain only unique values.
         If such a column is found, and it has not manually been set to unique in the ``var_specs`` list, the user will be notified with the following warning:
-        ``Warning: Variable [column_name] seems unique, but not set to be unique.
-Set the variable to be either unique or not unique to remove this warning``
+        ``Variable '[variable name]' was detected to be unique, but has not explicitly been set to unique.
+To generate only unique values for column 'PassengerId', set unique to True.
+To dismiss this warning, set unique to False."``

         It is safe to ignore this warning - however, be aware that without setting the column as unique, ``metasyn`` may generate duplicate values for that column when synthesizing data.